 The NICHD distributes its resources among many diverse programs and mechanisms.
-The institute is committed to funding the largest number of meritorious projects possible, while allowing flexibility to support selected program priorities and respond to emerging scientific opportunities.
+The institute is committed to funding the largest number of meritorious projects possible, while allowing flexibility to fund selected program priorities, support the NICHD Strategic Plan (PDF 2.3 MB), and respond to emerging scientific opportunities.

 Next Generation Researchers